FASP-QAT/qat-documentation/docs/user/08-supply-planning-module-supply-planning.md

 sidebar_position: 8
 ---

-# Supply Planning Module: Supply Planning
+# Section 5.
+Supply Planning Module: Supply Planning

-## Supply Planning: An Overview
+## 5.A.
+Supply Planning: An Overview.
 The Supply Planning screen is the central hub where consumption, inventory, and shipments converge to project stock levels.

 **Who:** Realm/Program Admins, Reviewers, and Program Users.